 8) no one

-Calculate the indicator’s value by dividing the number of respondents who were assisted either by a doctor or a nurse or a midwife by the total number of respondents and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator’s value, divide the number of respondents who were assisted either by a doctor or a nurse or a midwife by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by place of delivery (e.g. hospital, health clinic, home), type of skilled personnel (doctor, nurse, midwife), respondent’s location (rural / urban), age and socio-economic characteristics (wealth quintile, level of education).